mongodb/mongodbatlas-cloudformation-resources/.github/ISSUE_TEMPLATE/Bug_Report.md

 -->

 ```
-# Copy-paste your configuration info here
+# Copy-paste your templates info here
 ```

 ### Steps to Reproduce